CyberLions/constitution/constitution.md

 * For competitions that do not have an associated tryout, captains may use an application form to select their teams.
 * Team captains have the final say over team selection.
+* If a competition has alternate members, the team captain is free to determine the process of selecting both alternates and full members.
+This prrocess must be made clear up front to all involved team members, ideally at tryouts/application.
 * Captains must confer with the advisor, and the highest level executive board member not seeking a spot on the team to confirm their team selections.
 * Teams should be selected in a fair manner that emphasizes the skills required to be a successful member of the competition team.